jtribe/ios-tools/README.md

 ## Troubleshooting

+- If you get an error saying `Unable to satisfy the following requirements ...
+Note as of Cocoapods 1.0 pod repo update does not happen on pod install by default` when running `bin/execute.sh setup` then you need to update your cocoapods master spec repo by running `bundle exec pod repo update` then re-running `bin/execute.sh setup`.
 - Apple change things all the time.
 If you're having troubles then the first thing to do is make sure that we're using the latest versions of the Fastlane tools by [updating gems](#Adding-gems).
 - If you get a message from match saying _Could not create another certificate, reached the maximum number of